Jiufen is a picturesque, small village near Taipei known for the traditional teahouses nestled in a mountain.

 It is one of Taiwan’s most popular day trip destinations.
 In just a day, you have enough time to see Jiufen’s top attractions and some nearby landmarks.

-I visited Jiufen with a local Taiwanese friend during my one-week trip to Taiwan and here, I share practical tips on doing a day trip there.
+I visited Jiufen with a local friend during my one-week trip to Taiwan, and here, I share practical tips on planning a day trip there.
 This post covers:

-- ⭐️ Top things to do in Jiufen and my honest reviews of them
+- ⭐️ Top things to do in Jiufen

 - Jiufen at a Glance